lonewolfyuri/True-Emotions/README.md

   * takes as input an image of a face

-  * through deep learning, classifies the emotion the face is currently feeling
+  * through deep learning, classifies the emotion that the face is currently feeling

   * outputs this emotion